prevyne/KaziMatch/README.md

 3.  **Install All Dependencies:**
     -   Navigate back to the **root `kazimatch/` directory**.
-    -   Run the master installation script:
+    -   Run the master installation script, which installs dependencies for both the server and the client:
     ```bash
     npm install concurrently && npm run install-all
     ```